 - I've never had time to “check Facebook” like some do, beyond the Kitchen Kop stuff that I post, so now if I'm done making phone calls, I've gotten good at reading on my phone while I walk, it's kind of fun.
 I can actually see what my friends or nieces and nephews are up to!
 I also have been known to catch up on email this way, too.
 You just need really good peripheral vision to see the sidewalk cracks, lol.

 - I have to remind myself sometimes though, to just put the phone in my pocket and LOOK around at God's beautiful world, listen to the birds, and thank Him.

 - Just to clarify.
 I don't walk every day, and don't beat myself up when life happens, but with that as the goal, I walk a LOT more than I used to.

-- I'm hoping to keep it up even with colder weather approaching.
-(But it's not here yet in Michigan, and it's December, yahoo!)
+- I'm hoping to keep it up even on cold winter days.
 On the really blustery days I can always get on the treadmill — I've got a treadmill desk similar to this one, so I can still multi-task. 🙂

 So go outside for a walk and take advantage of the fresh air and the new perspective on life that it brings, then see how things may start falling into place in your life, too.